Deepanshu-Kaushik/Auth-Project/README.md

    ```

-3. Open your browser and navigate to http://localhost:3000 to access the Github Dashboard.
+3. Open your browser and navigate to http://localhost:3000 to access the Authorization Website.

 ### Technologies Used